stg-tud/apsa/2019/OPAL/3-ThreeAddressCodeStatementsAndExpressions.md

   params:         Seq[Expr[V]])
 ```

-^ The parameters are specified in... in case of a virtual parameter the first parameter is always the self-reference `this`.
+^ `params` are the explicitly declared parameters..

 ^ Given that it is possible to also call all methods defined by `java.lang.Object` on arrays the declaring class of virtual method calls can either be a class type or an array type.